Joannarama/the-Oracle/README.md

   - When the horoscope is revealed, it marks the end of the game and the user can play again by clicking the 'Start Over' button.

+### Favicon
+  - A favicon was generated for the page tab as a visual representation and reminder of the game to the user.

   ### Future Development
 <!-- any thoughts  -->